Withdrawal, Leave of Absence, and Reinstatement

 - If possible, contact Graduate Affairs before the semester begins to request a leave of absence or withdrawal.

-- Send an official letter of request to Graduate Affairs (email@example.com) from your Boston University email account.
+- Send an official letter of request and a complete Leave of Absence Form to Graduate Affairs (firstname.lastname@example.org) from your Boston University email account.
 This letter must detail a reason for a leave or withdrawal.
 Include the following:

 - Your legal name and Boston University ID number